espressomd/espresso/doc/sphinx/under_the_hood.rst

 organized on each of them.
 Moreover a cell system also defines procedures to efficiently calculate the force, energy and pressure for the short ranged interactions, since these can be heavily optimized depending on the cell system.
-For example, the domain decomposition cellsystem allows an order N interactions evaluation.
+For example, the regular decomposition cellsystem allows an order N interactions evaluation.

 Technically, a cell is organized as a dynamically growing array, not as